kaymattern/data-project-2/README.md

 ## Process
 A simple fastapi application was containerized in order to be deployed to AWS Lightsail as a container service.
 The fastapi we wrote has an endpoint "/start" that when visited will start up the bot--tweet away.
 If desired, the bot can be shut down by visiting the "/stop" endpoint.

+## Errors
+One error I couldn't explain was the tweepy "stream" unexpectedly stopped working for me.
+After leaving the code overnight (unchanged), the next day the stream function wouldn't work on my computer (but worked on my partners).
+No errors were thrown either, it simply...didn't create a stream anymore.
+All I did to fix the error was open the code in Windows instead of WSL.
+Another error we encountered was with trying to use the Flask API framework.
+When I used WSL for developement, I could run the app no problem, however, when I switched to Windows to fix the previous issue the app wouldn't run.
+My partner and I kept getting the same "can't find '__main__' module in..." error and spun our wheels trying to fix it.
+We switched to the fastapi framework and that works like a charm.